-This mentality is driven by the fear of missing out.
+The fear of missing out drives this mentality.
 The fear of what if?
 What if I’m in a situation where I might need this item?
 I might need that juicer, those rock climbing shoes, that Nintendo, an extra iPhone.
 You just never know.

 Not the right mentality to have.

 All we have is now.
 We can’t be concerned about what might or might not happen in the future.
 One thing you know for sure is, you don’t play golf.
 So why do you need them?

 That’s not what I wanted, but I can always re-gift it